dulvui/simondalvai.org/src/content/blog/godot-moviemaker-part2/index.md

 To release a game on Steam, a video of the game is needed.
 It doesn't really need to be a video about actual game play, but can only be a teaser, where you announce your game.
-Note: As later turned out, at least **one video must contain gameplay** scenes.

 I don't have much experience with video creation and editing, so I started to **search the web** once again for Open Source video editing tools.
 The first I found where [OpenShot](https://www.openshot.org/) or [Kdenlive](https://kdenlive.org), which I already used and where quite happy with them.